AswiniThiru/neocortexapi/source/MySEProject/Documentation/README.md

 ### Purpose

 The primary purpose of SdrDrawerLib is to visualize activity data in a graphical format, allowing users to analyze patterns and trends in the data.
 It offers methods to plot activity both vertically and horizontally, providing flexibility in data representation.

-### Dependencies

-`OxyPlot Nuget Package` : A .NET library for creating plots and charts.

-### Installation

-To use the SDR Plotting Library in your C# projects, follow these steps:

-1. Install the OxyPlot.WindowsForms package from NuGet Package Manager or Package
-2. Add references to the library DLL files (SdrDrawerLib.dll, DrawDiagram.Models.dll) in your project.
-3. Ensure that all required classes (SdrDrawer, SdValueModal, Filedatahelper, SdrHelper) are accessible in your code files.

 ## Classes